Chipato1/bierhier/README.md

 # bierhier
-A Server for the BierHier company in Munich!
+An initial draft-server for the for some BAAS (Beer as a Service) in Munich!
 Build on NodeJS.